openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > OPTIONAL.
 A short text description that explains the reason for the change.

-On receiving a valid request the Event Transmitter responds with a `200 OK` response containing a [JSON][RFC7159] representation of the updated stream status in the body.
+On receiving a valid request the Event Transmitter responds with a "200 OK" response containing a [JSON][RFC7159] representation of the updated stream status in the body.